karios-os/docs/docs/user-guide/index.rst

    - After making changes, click **"Save"** or **"Update Scope"**
    - The system will apply the new configuration
+   - Scroll down to see the save button if not visible
    - You'll see a confirmation message indicating successful update

    .. figure:: _static/images/technitium/dhcp_save_scope_config.png